 Yes.
 Individuals performing waxing services must hold a wax technician license, cosmetologist license, or esthetician license.

 No. A nail technician license does not authorize the performance of waxing services.
 A nail technician must also be licensed as a wax technician in order to provide waxing services.

 No. Electrolysis is an unregulated profession.
 Electrologists are not licensed in Virginia.

 Yes, tattoo parlors are not authorized to provide body piercing services.
 A body piercing salon license is required for businesses that provide body piercing services, and individuals properly licensed as body piercers much perform the work.

-Yes, cosmetology salons are not authorized to provide esthetics services.
-An esthetics spa license is required for businesses that provide esthetics services, and such services must be performed by a licensed esthetician.
+It depends.
+Cosmetology salons may offer esthetics services, but not master esthetics services (e.g., non-laser lymphatic drainage, chemical exfoliation, microdermabrasion, etc.).
+An esthetics spa license is required for businesses that offer master esthetics services provided by a licensed master esthetician.

 No, facility ownership does not require a practitioner license.
 Provided you will not perform any services, you do not need an individual practitioner license to open a business.